spacecatpixel/lokidocs/RunServiceNodeAsService.md

 ## Configuring the Loki daemon as a service for the first time

-Copy & paste the following commands:
+Connect to your server via SSH (as is explained at [Full Guide on Service Nodes - Step 2 - Prepare your Server](https://github.com/loki-project/Meta/blob/master/SNFullGuide.md#step-2---prepare-your-server)) and copy & paste the following commands on the terminal window:

 1. Create the lokid.service file: `sudo touch /etc/systemd/system/lokid.service`